-While the average workers’ comp settlement is $42,000, settlement values will differ for different types of work injuries.
+While the average workers’ comp settlement is $42,000, settlement values for work injuries can differ substantially.
 For example, while the average settlement in a head injury case is $92,493, the average settlement involving an injured hand is $24,627.

 Settlement amounts will vary depending on an injured worker’s pre-injury wages and the severity of the injury.
 An employee making a high hourly wage would receive a higher settlement than a worker at a lower pay level.
 Some states cap the amount of wage benefits available to injured workers, affecting the amount of settlements in that state.

 Workers’ comp also pays for your injury-related medical treatment bills.
 Since serious injuries result in higher medical expenses, they’ll lead to higher average claim settlements than mild injury cases.

 Case Example: Workers’ Compensation Settlement for a Minor Work Injury